A Semi-Supervised Approach for Abnormal Event Prediction on Large Operational Network Time-Series Data: Methodology

-\textbf{Learning clustering structure on labeled samples using contrastive center loss.} The labeled samples can explicitly guide the process of learning clustering centers by enforcing the embeddings of normal samples to be close to the normal center and far away from the abnormal center, and vice versa.
-Our approach applies the contrastive-center loss~\cite{qi2017contrastive} that considers intra-class compactness and inter-class separability simultaneously.
-This loss function aims to penalize the contrastive values between (1) the distances of samples to their corresponding class center and (2) the distances of samples to their non-corresponding class centers, where $L_{cc}$ denotes the contrastive-center loss; $m$ is the number of labeled samples in a min-batch; $\mathbf{E_i}$ is the embedding of the $i$-th training sample; $\mathbf{c_{y_i}}$ is the corresponding center of $\mathbf{E_i}$.
-Since there are two clusters, when $y_i$ is 0, $j$ is 1, and vice versa ($j\neq y_i$). $\epsilon$ is a constant for preventing the denominator equal to 0 and set to ${1}\mathrm{e}{-6}$ empirically.
+SNetAD first randomly initializes the cluster centers representing normal and abnormal events, respectively.
+Then the labeled samples can explicitly guide the process of learning cluster centers as well as updating the feature embeddings by enforcing the embeddings of normal samples to be close to the normal center and far away from the abnormal center and vice versa.
+SNetAD uses the contrastive center loss that enhances intra-class compactness and inter-class separability simultaneously~\cite{qi2017contrastive}.
+Specifically, SNetAD penalizes the contrastive values between (1) the distance of a sample to its corresponding class center and (2) the distance of the sample to the non-corresponding class center,